gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 As with director selection, the Board’s role is ministerial and legally required under Delaware corporate law, while the decision to recall or replace a director remains entirely with the relevant nominating organization, consistent with RFC 8714.

-## Legal Compliance and Advice from the IETF

-### RFC8721

-*Advice to the Trustees of the IETF Trust on Rights to Be Granted in IETF Documents* {{!RFC8721}} is updated to be directed at the IETF IPMC Board of Directors, with the understanding that at no point is such advice is meant to be given in a manner that is inconsistent with applicable legal or regulatory requirements or with the Directors’ fiduciary duties.

-### IETF IPMC recognition of IETF BCPs
+## IETF IPMC recognition of IETF BCPs

 The IETF IPMC bylaws obligate the IETF IPMC to manage IETF assets for the benefit of the IETF.
 Therefore, the IETF IPMC looks to comply with IETF BCPs, as far as legally possible to guide its directors in carrying out that obligation.